 Far too often, it feels like the real battle isn’t in seeking care but in trying to find the help that actually makes you better.

-Too many Bipolar and other mental illness patients stop trying to improve because of the struggle to find that right combination of medications that make life livable without unbearable side effects.
+Too many bipolar patients stop trying to improve because of the struggle to find that right combination of medications to make life livable without unbearable side effects.
 They search repeatedly for a doctor who is interested in their wellbeing rather than just someone to throw prescriptions at them.

 This post shares the first part of my journey to recovery.
 As you will see, it got off to a bit of a rocky start.